An upper bound on topological entropy of the Bunimovich stadium billiard map: Definitions and statement of the results

 The 6 element partition is a {\em generating partition} in the sense that for each $\omega \in \overline{\Sigma} \setminus \{(TB)^\infty\}$ there is a unique $(s,\theta) \in \Ml$ whose orbit has code $\omega$ (see \cite{BC} and the Appendix for a justification of this claim) thus it is natural to call this quantity the {\em topological entropy of the billiard map $\Fl$}, i.e.,

 In this definition of the topological entropy we first miss a set by restricting to the interiors of partition elements, and then we add some points by taking the closure of $\tilde{\Sigma}$.
 The sequences in $\overline{\Sigma} \setminus \tilde{\Sigma}$ are all the codes of points which hit boundaries of partition elements obtained by using one sided continuity extension in the spatial coordinate.
-Although the entropy of $\overline{\Sigma}$ equals the entropy of $\tilde{\Sigma}$, we do not know anything about the entropy of the invariant set $\Ml \setminus \tilde{\Ml}$ since the open (clopen) covers of $\overline{\Sigma}$ do not necessarily arise from an open cover of $\Ml$.
-In particular we do not know if this entropy is smaller than the difference between the estimates from Theorem~\ref{t:1} ($\log(3.4908)$) and the result of Misiurewicz and Zhang \cite{MZ} ($\log(1+\sqrt{2})$) or not.
+Although the entropy of $\overline{\Sigma}$ equals the entropy of $\tilde{\Sigma}$, we do not know anything about the Pesin-Pitsel' entropy of the invariant set $\Ml \setminus \tilde{\Ml}$ since the open (clopen) covers of $\overline{\Sigma}$ do not necessarily arise from an open cover of $\Ml$.
+In particular we do not know if this entropy is smaller than the estimate from Theorem~\ref{t:1}.

 Our work was originally inspired by \cite{MZ} where it was shown that

 In fact in \cite{MZ} the authors identify a certain compact subset of the phase space, such that if we restrict $\Fl$ to this set then we get equality in the above limit.